Classes and Instruction

 - When visiting the Library Study Commons, students are required to complete a health screening, show the green dot and have their student ID.

-- In addition to the Ground Floor Study Commons, the 1st Floor Lobby is open for studying, and access to 2nd floor resources are available with require health screening (see above).
+- In addition to the Ground Floor Study Commons, the 1st Floor Lobby is open for studying, and access to 2nd floor resources are available with required health screening (see above).

 Laptop Loaner Requests

-- Students enrolled for Fall 2021 courses can request a loaner laptop for the Fall 2021 session by submitting a request the library laptop request form by clicking here.
+- Students enrolled for courses can request a loaner laptop for the session by submitting a request the library laptop request form by clicking here.

 - For information regarding Library loaner laptops software, click here.